izzuddin8803/KL-High-Rise-Price-Modelling/README.md

 ## Introduction
 I did this house price data analytic and price predicition project for my master thesis since early this year.
 This is small project that I enjoyed tremendously.
 I got the first hand experience of getting the data, clean, explore, transform and finally doing the predicition model.
 The Final dataset consist of 953 High Rise Residential in Kuala Lumpur with around 39,200 row of transactions from 2008-2018.
-I used transaction dataset from 2017-2018 for the training set.
+I used transaction dataset from 2017-2016 for the training set and the remaining 2017-2018 for the test set.

 Suprisingly, using several line of code from pre-existing model from sklearn produce such a profound predicition accuracy.
 So I decide to write this notebook to share how I did this data analytic project.
 You can find how i did my web scrapping through another